 Second, a new social contract of work exists between employees and employers.
 The talent your company dearly needs wants an experience most companies aren’t delivering.

 HR’s failure comes with a steep price tag.
 Consider lost productivity while you hire and ramp up a new employee.
 Even if others pick up the slack in the meantime, there’s more strain on existing employees.
 Not to mention that every employee takes their institutional knowledge and relationships with them when they leave.
-(To run a custom calculation of what attrition might be costing your organization, take a look at our Cost of Employee Turnover Calculator.)
+(To run a custom calculation of what attrition might be costing your organization, take a look at our Cost of Employee Turnover Calculator.
+Compare that to an HR generalist salary!)

 When you finally hire the right person, your work is not done.

 Failure to engage employees is costly, and HR can’t afford to foot the bill.

 Gallup estimates the cost of disengaged employees in the US alone at $450 to $550 billion (yes, billion) each year.

 First step: unlearn HR